Summer Study Abroad - Urban Design: Ancient with Modern

 This course will take place within the city of London where you study the architectural history of London’s urban landscape – you will consider who used the buildings, who uses them now and why.

 Each session’s visit will be recorded in your diary, as photographs, sketches and notes.
-Consider how the buildings we see were constructed with the technology of their time, consider the use of materials.
+By observing the architectural landscape you will consider how the architecture we see was constructed with the technology of the time, and consider the use of materials used.

 Visits will include;

 - City of Westminster - Chelsea College to Trafalgar Square

 - City of London - Tower of London to St Paul’s ending at Tate Modern

 - The East End - Whitechapel, Spitalfields & Geffrye Museum

 - The Renaissance - Victoria & Albert Museum